TITAN: Bringing The Deep Image Prior to Implicit Representations: Introduction

 Implicit neural representations (INRs) aim to represent images with a differentiable (neural network) function instead of the traditional discrete raster image of pixel point values in a 2-dimensional grid.
 Concretely, an INR might learn a function mapping from an arbitrary location in 2D, represented by $(x,y)$, to the $(r,g,b)$ values in the image:

 Thanks to their desirable characteristics including being grid-free, continuous, and differentiable, INRs have been an increasingly popular and integral component for a wide range of computer graphics and vision applications such as super-resolution~\cite{2020arXiv201209161C,2021arXiv210312716X}, 3D scene rendering~\cite{chen2018implicit_decoder,Occupancy_Networks,Park_2019_CVPR,mildenhall2020nerf}, and image generation~\cite{inr_gan,RottShaham2020ASAP,2021arXiv210204776D,anokhin2020image}.
 Among the most famous INRs is SIREN~\cite{sitzmann2020implicit}, which consists of a feed-forward neural network with sinusoidal activation functions.
+Others have used wavelet activations instead of sinusoidal ones with significant success~\cite{saragadam2023wire}.

 The most common class of INR models only use a single datum and do not require a training data corpus.
 Models trained with a collection of images may suffer from generalization problems due to under-specialization.
 Interpolating a single image without training makes it more suitable and safer in high-stakes applications such as computed tomography (CT) imaging, where images may vary significantly from patient to patient due to their different anatomical structures~\cite{gong2018learning}.
 Moreover, data-free INRs can be deployed to challenging imaging tasks in data-starved environments.